cflavallee/Pyber_Analysis/README.md

 The purpose of this analysis is to examine PyBer data from a specific time frame as it relates to city type: Urban, Suburban, and Rural.
 Various categories are highlighted and a line graph of weekly fares by city type was created.
 The analysis of PyBer data in this way can assist the company in its decision making process for operations within these three city types.

 ## Results
-Below are the results from creating DataFrames based on a nubmer of categories.
-The individiual numbers by category are given as well as a summary table.
+Below are the results from creating DataFrames based on a number of categories.
+The individual numbers by category are given as well as a summary table.
 As one might expect, Urban areas had higher total numbers, however, Rural areas had the highest fare per ride average, as well as average fare per driver.
 This could be due to the greater distance between destinations in rural areas.
 Additionally, a category for the number of rides per driver was added to see how productive the drivers were in each type of city.

 ### Total Ride Count
 - Urban: 1625